 .NET MAUI Barcodes using Fonts

-In this tutorial, we will use a .NET DLL and True Type barcode fonts to create a Code 128 and EAN13 (Extended Style) barcode in a .NET MAUI App.
-Other types of barcodes such as I2of5, ITF14, UPCA, Code 39, GS1 Databar 14, and GS1 128 can be easily created by using a different Application Programming Interface (API) function in the DLL and other barcode fonts in the package.
+In this tutorial, we illustrate how to create a Code 128 and EAN13 (Extended Style) barcode in a .NET MAUI App.
+Other types of barcodes such as I2of5, ITF14, UPCA, Code 39, GS1 Databar 14, and GS1 128 can be easily created by using a different Application Programming Interface (API) function in the .NET DLL and other barcode fonts in the package.

 - Visual Studio 2022